Lemon Garlic Tahini Dressing

 Once prepared, this recipe will keep in the fridge for about 2 weeks.
 The lemon juice acts as a natural preservative, so it stores really well!

 I like to give it a good stir before serving so it gets nice and creamy, since the ingredients can separate a bit as it sits.
+This is normal, so it doesn’t necessarily mean it has gone bad!

 I have not tried freezing it, but I imagine it would work ok!
 Just keep it in a freezer safe container and let thaw in the fridge overnight.